 Using Mighty Play’s StudyAce Platform, Stanbridge Academy Captivates The Attention of Students with Learning Disabilities

-Corey used StudyAce in a variety of situations in his classroom.
-StudyAce’s learning games introduced students to new concepts, and also helped them review previously learned concepts.
-Pupils worked with StudyAce independently and in group exercises.
-Corey believes the best way to learn is to teach; so it wasn’t surprising when he tasked the students to create, combine and collaborate on their own learning games.
-Students then shared the games they made with the whole class.
-It was a privilege to witness Corey’s magic as he transformed a previously withdrawn student into an active participant with the use of StudyAce’s fraction games.
-One high performing student picked-up an interest in quadratrics while playing “Swipe It.”
-Under Corey’s guidance, another slow processing student glowed with the sparkle of success after she scored five out of five stars when she factored integers in “Tap Match.”
+For the first run pilot, the 7th and 8th grade staff, and students, teamed up with Mighty Play to test out StudyAce.
+Students were introduced to new concepts, and reviewed previously learned concepts, with StudyAce’s learning games.
+Students worked with StudyAce independently and in whole class exercises.
+If there was a specific learning game that StudyAce did not offer, the students created, combined and collaborated their own learning games.
+Students then shared their games with the whole class.
+It was a privileged to witness a previously withdrawn student tranform into an active participant with the use of StudyAce’s fraction games.
+One high performing student picked-up an interest in quadratrics while playing Swipe It while another student with slow processing glowed with the sparkle of success after she scored five stars when factoring integers in the Tap Match.

-For Mighty Play the experience at Stanbridge Academy was a powerful reminder of just how educationally potent an engaging, content-driven learning game can be, when paired with an excellent teacher.
+For Mighty Play the experience at Stanbridge Academy was a powerful reminder of just how educationally potent an engaging, content driven learning game can be when paired with an excellent teacher.

 Learning games typically generate a lot of excitement and buzz in the classroom.
 However, as demonstrated at Stanbridge Academy, StudyAce creates a particularly healthy learning environment where students pay rapt attention to their lessons, so much so that there’s nothing but silence in the classroom.